GitYACC/DBA-ESPN/README.md

 ## 📝 Background

-Started off as a silly idea to league-ify our friend group's basketball games.
+Started off as a silly idea to "league-ify" our friend group's basketball games.
 Soon, it caught on to a lot of the players across the city.
-We ended up having 50+ active players, and another 50+ substitiute players that would play whenever they had the time to.
+We ended up having 50+ active players, and another 50+ substitute players that would play whenever they had the time to.
 I created the website to keep track of players, stats and games.
 It included an admin panel for referees to manage updating stats.

 ## 📈 Home Page